Securing Your Instance

-Depending on your setup, adding basic security to your instance is a good first step.
+Depending on your setup, adding basic security to your GPU instance can be an important first step.

 sudo apt update